 It’s likely you and I met during an event or meeting or by happenstance, where we talked about the possibilities of a new website.
 Perhaps, someone you know referred you to this page.

-The above photo is an architectural art installation of one hundred differently colored umbrellas hung well above the ground floor inside a corporate atrium.
+The above photo shows an architectural art installation of one hundred differently colored umbrellas hung well above the ground floor inside a corporate atrium.

 Focused excellence implies,